 FISCAL IMPACT: Net revenues from the sales of the 2 properties will be deposited into the State General Fund.
 Fair market values have not yet been determined.
 The Lansing property is estimated to be worth \$423,000.
 The price of the correctional property will greatly depend on whether the existing buildings are to be demolished and environmental conditions.
-The Department of Corrections indicates that all of the buildings at the Western Wayne Correctional Facility have been shuttered and all utilities have been turned off.
+The Department of Corrections will realize operational savings with the elimination of ongoing maintenance and security costs at the Western Wayne Correctional Facility.